maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_3.md

 The prediction probabilities of the black box model are displayed on the left.

 The prediction of the local surrogate model stands under the 0 or the 1.
 Here, the local surrogate and the black box model both lead to the same output.
 It might happen, but it's quite rare, that the local surrogate model and the black box one do not give the same output.
 In the middle graph, we observe the contribution of each feature in the local interpretable surrogate model, normalized to 1.
-This way, we know the extent to which a given variable lead to the prediction of the black-box model.
+This way, we know the extent to which a given variable contributed to the prediction of the black-box model.

-> We have covered in this article the motivation for interpretable and explainable machine learning, the main interpretable models and the most widely used methods for explainable machine learning models.
-Machine learning explainability techniques are an opportunity to use more complex and less transparent models, that usually perform well, and maintain trust in the output of the model.g
+> Machine learning explainability techniques are an opportunity to use more complex and less transparent models, that usually perform well, and maintain trust in the output of the model.

 If you'd like to read more on this toppic, make sure to check these references :
 - [Interpretable ML Book](https://christophm.github.io/interpretable-ml-book)